robertdavidgraham/masscan/README.md

 NOTE: masscan uses a its own **custom TCP/IP stack**.
 Anything other than simple port scans may cause conflict with the local TCP/IP stack.
-This means you need to either the `--src-ip` option to run from a different IP address, or use `--src-port` to configure which source ports masscan uses, then also configure the internal firewall (like `pf` or `iptables`) to firewall those ports from the rest of the operating system.
+This means you need to either use the `--src-ip` option to run from a different IP address, or use `--src-port` to configure which source ports masscan uses, then also configure the internal firewall (like `pf` or `iptables`) to firewall those ports from the rest of the operating system.